It's easy to get overwhelmed searching for the right alcohol or drug addiction treatment near St Fagans. But answers *are* available.

-Upon completing your detox, you’ll be in the safe hands of the clinicians who will guide you through the therapeutic process.
+Our clinical team will begin to guide you, once you’ve completed your detox from alcohol or drugs, through the start of your therapy.
 The best way to proceed here may be group sessions or on an individual counselling basis, or both, as a means to unlock the reasons for your original addiction.

-Residential programs in St Fagans and Cardiff are multi-faceted in general, and during these you share your experience with other clients, participate in various therapy sessions and do physical exercise, and a gradual return to the kind of ordered life that may be regarded as normal for most people.
+Usually, residential programmes near St Fagans and the surrounding Cardiff area are multi-faceted, and will see you taking part in mutual aid meetings, physical routines, sharing your experiences with others and undergoing physical exercise, and a gradual return to the kind of ordered life that may be regarded as normal for most people.

 In this final week the clinic will put in place measures which will be designed to help prevent you from relapse.

 Such measures will assist you in your transition towards living a normal life outside the clinic and give you the chance to plan ahead and get the support to thwart any triggers that may be the cause of your addiction.